pingswept/dev-log/2018-06-nolop-web-deployment.markdown

 Visit the install page with a web browser at http://public-ip/blog/wp-admin/install.php

+To install plugins, need to change file permissions (or do some weird FTP stuff)

+    cd /usr/share/wordpress
+    sudo chown -R www-data wp-content/

 ### Ghost for main web pages ###

 Create a 1 GB Linode running Ubuntu 18.04 LTS.